modelscope/FunASR/funasr/runtime/docs/SDK_advanced_guide_offline.md

 --output_dir: the path to the recognition result output.
 --ssl: whether to use SSL encryption.
 The default is to use SSL.
 --mode: offline mode.
+--hotword If am is hotword model, setting hotword: *.txt(one hotword perline) or hotwords seperate by space (could be: 阿里巴巴 达摩院)
 ```

 ### c++-client